rezalas/hijinx/README.md

 4. **Automatic Blacklisting**: When an IP reaches the threshold, it's automatically added to the blacklist file and logged.

 5. **Shared Memory**: Uses nginx shared memory (10MB by default) to track IP counts across all worker processes.

+### Random Content Mode

+When `hijinx_serve_random_content` is enabled:

+1. **Immediate Response**: When a suspicious pattern is detected, instead of allowing the request through, hijinx immediately serves random HTML content from the configured directory.

+2. **Deception**: Attackers see what appears to be legitimate admin panels, login pages, or server status pages, making it harder to profile your actual site structure.

+3. **No Real Access**: Suspicious requests never reach your actual application, providing an additional layer of protection.

+4. **Random Selection**: HTML content is randomly selected based on request time and connection number, so attackers see different responses.

 ## Setup Instructions